ECS-179-Game-Project/Space-Chase-Game/ProjectDocument.md

 For level progress, the game state manager is updated with new values related to level progress when the camera moves forward and contains a get function for our progress bar in the HUD.

 The GameStateManager also contains constants that are used for many of the game's objects, such as the player ID enumeration, player energy capacity, and the charging threshold for winning.
 To allow game objects to easily influence the game state, the manager contains many global signals related to energy, players, and level state.

 This script was gradually updated throughout our project, with new additions whenever our team needed more access to certain parts of the game state.
+Originally, we didn't have signals in the manager, but I added them to more easily coordinate the rest of the game.

 ### Charging Station

 The ChargingStation class and object is the win condition for the game.
 We developed the game fairly linearly, so we didn't get to the ending sequence until around the last week of work.
 Because of this, I developed but never tested the code for the charging station in the beginning.
-As we got to making the ending sequence, I finished the code for the charging station.
+There was a decent core idea, and as it turns out, most of the code was functional as it is.
+As we got to making the ending sequence, I finished the code for the charging station by fixing some bugs, changing the charging algorithm from being proportional to constant, and integrating overcharged player energy into the algorithm.

 A charging station is assigned to a player through an export variable and stores its own charged energy.
 In hindsight, the role of storing the charged energy could have been left to the GameStateManager, but by the time I realized, it was a bit too late to refactor.
 The charging station is unlocked when the game is in the final zone,